 Process for Responding to an Academic Integrity Concern

 Every case begins with an allegation in the form of a complaint or report.
 While virtually anyone could bring a complaint or report, any formal charges that may ensue are made by, and on behalf of, HGSE.
-The initial complaint or report (for a student in any degree program) is submitted to the associate director for master’s studies.
+The initial complaint or report (for a student in any degree program) is submitted to the Director for Master’s Studies.

-In all situations where academic dishonesty is suspected, course instructors are required to provide a report to the associate director for master’s studies which will be included in materials for review by the academic dean.
+In all situations where academic dishonesty is suspected, course instructors are required to provide a report to the Director for Master’s Studies which will be included in materials for review by the Academic Dean.
 This report should include: a confidential memorandum that details the charge; the work in question as submitted by the student, marked/highlighted to indicate all suspicious text; marked/highlighted copies of all corresponding sources from which the student is suspected of plagiarizing; the course syllabus, including all information provided to student regarding appropriate citation process, collaboration, use of sources, etc.; and the course assignment as presented to the student, including copies of all handouts, emails, power point slides, etc., that relate to the assignment in question.

-As a first step in the review process, the associate director for master’s studies will investigate the charge, which generally includes notifying the respondent of the charge, collecting written statements from the respondent and others involved in the incident(s), conducting interviews, and consulting with others as needed.
-At the conclusion of the investigation, the associate director for master’s studies will summarize the facts and circumstances of the case and share relevant materials with the academic dean.
-After reviewing the matter, the academic dean may: find no basis to the charge, suggest a resolution between the parties involved, or immediately assign the case to the Committee on Rights and Responsibilities (“CRR”).
-The CRR will only consider cases referred by the academic dean; the academic dean ordinarily will refer all cases to the CRR that are not resolved through informal means within 30 days.
+As a first step in the review process, the Director for Master’s Studies or their designee will investigate the charge, which generally includes notifying the respondent of the charge, collecting written statements from the respondent and others involved in the incident(s), conducting interviews, and consulting with others as needed.
+At the conclusion of the investigation, the Director for Master’s Studies or their designee will summarize the facts and circumstances of the case and share relevant materials with the Academic Dean.
+After reviewing the matter, the Academic Dean may: find no basis to the charge, suggest a resolution between the parties involved, or immediately assign the case to the Committee on Rights and Responsibilities (“CRR”).
+The CRR will only consider cases referred by the Academic Dean; the Academic Dean ordinarily will refer all cases to the CRR that are not otherwise resolved within 30 days.

-In the cases of alleged academic misconduct where resolutions are negotiated between the academic dean and the faculty member, the sanctions may include failing the assignment, failing the course, or having to redo the assignment.
+In the cases of alleged academic misconduct where a resolution is negotiated between the Academic Dean and the faculty member, the sanctions may include failing the assignment, failing the course, or having to redo the assignment.
 A written record describing the offense and the settlement is filed with the Degree Programs Office.
 If a second allegation of academic misconduct were to be brought against the student, the initial incident would be taken into account, and the second case would be sent directly to the CRR.

 Falsification of Admissions Application